 - The areas will be ecologically managed to encourage sustained biodiversity. - All graves will be hand dug whenever feasible. - All graves will be single depth. - The deceased must be contained in a completely biodegradable coffin or shroud.
-Non biodegradable liners, handles and coffin ornaments are not permitted.
+Non-biodegradable coffin liners, handles and coffin ornaments are not permitted. - The deceased must not be embalmed or "hygienically treated" (except in special circumstances, e.g. repatriation). - Funeral wreaths must be made from ecologically friendly materials and not contain items such as cellophane wrapping, nylon ribbon, plastics, wires or Oasis. - A recycled granite marker will be buried below the ground on all graves. - Manufactured stone memorials are not permitted on the graves. - Exclusive Rights of Burial will be offered for 30 years. - One adjacent grave space can be reserved by the surviving spouse. - Reserved graves are renewable every 10 years.
+A reservation fee will apply. - Any requests to obtain access to a particular grave space outside of the reservation policy will only be accommodated via a purchase of the Exclusive Rights of Burial. - Cremated remains can be interred within an existing grave.
+Containers or caskets will not be permitted unless they are specifically designed to be biodegradable. - Individual cremated remains plots will be made available in the area, at the base of trees, under or adjacent to hedgerows or in smaller clearings. - Scattering of cremated remains over the surface of the natural area will be permitted upon receipt of an application to the authority and payment of the appropriate fee. - The bereaved will be offered a choice in the way the graves are identified. - The grave surface will be levelled or left mounded by request.

-- The deceased must not be embalmed or "hygienically treated" (except in special circumstances, e.g. repatriation). - Funeral wreaths must be made from ecologically friendly materials and not contain items such as cellophane wrapping, nylon ribbon, plastics, wires or oasis. - A recycled granite marker will be buried below the ground on all graves. - Manufactured stone memorials are not permitted on the graves. - Exclusive Rights of Burial will be offered for 30 years. - One adjacent grave can be reserved by the next of kin or partner.
-Reserved graves are renewable every 10 years.
-A reservation fee will apply. - Cremated remains can be interred within an existing grave.
-Containers or caskets will not be permitted. - Individual cremated remains plots will be made available in the area, at the base of trees, under or adjacent to hedgerows or in smaller clearings. - Scattering of cremated remains over the surface of the natural area will be permitted upon receipt of an application to the authority and payment of the appropriate fee. - The bereaved will be offered a choice in the way the graves are identified. - The grave surface will be levelled or left mounded by request. - Graves can be left unidentified at the surface if requested. - Graves in the wooded and meadow area may be identified with a cemetery supplied wooden marker post made from sustainable managed sources and engraved with the name of the deceased. - Graves in the meadow area may be marked with a new tree, shrub or wooden marker post as requested. - Individual cremated remains plots will be marked with a small wooden marker post or left unmarked if requested.
+- Graves can be left unidentified at the surface if requested. - Graves in the wooded and meadow area may be identified with a cemetery supplied wooden marker post made from sustainable managed sources and engraved with the name of the deceased. - Graves in the meadow area may be marked with a new tree, shrub or wooden marker post as requested. - Individual cremated remains plots will be marked with a small wooden marker post or left unmarked if requested.
 The surface of individual cremated remains plots will be levelled. - Marker posts or trees may not be adapted or altered in any way.
-Marker posts will be removed if indelibly altered. - Markers will be repaired or replaced by the Authority if naturally deteriorated for the period of the burial rights. - Memorial items, trinkets, pots, vases, containers or decorative items will not be permitted on any grave. - Native species seasonal or perennial flowering plants may be planted on a grave space.
+Marker posts will be removed if indelibly altered. - Markers will be repaired or replaced if naturally deteriorated for the period of the burial rights. - Memorial items, trinkets, pots, vases, containers or decorative items will not be permitted on any grave. - Native species seasonal or perennial flowering plants may be planted on a grave space.
 These must not be an invasive species, they must be conducive to the natural biodiversity of the area and must be contained to the grave space.
 Approval must be sought from the cemetery manager regarding the quantity and species of plants prior to planting. - Unapproved planting may be removed by cemetery staff without notice.